 each encounter with professionalism and an appreciation for the emotional

 toll that the process is likely taking on all partied involved.
 We are

-to give them the personal attention that is needed during such a distressing time.
+the personal attention that is needed during such a distressing time.

 Through the wide assortment of our legal services available to families